gjbex/Fortran-MOOC/software/Installation_instructions_Linux.md

-# Installing the software requirements in Linux
+# Installing the required software within Linux

 Clone the Fortran-MOOC repository into your desired location.